felangel/bloc/packages/bloc/README.md

 ![Cubit Architecture](https://raw.githubusercontent.com/felangel/bloc/master/docs/assets/cubit_architecture_full.png)

 A `Cubit` is a simplified `Bloc` which eliminates the notion of events and instead relies on methods to trigger state changes.
-Since `Cubit` also extends `BlocStream`, `Cubit` has a very similar public API as `Bloc`; however, rather than overriding `mapEventToState`, cubits can directly `emit` new states.
+Since `Cubit` also extends `BlocBase`, `Cubit` has a very similar public API as `Bloc`; however, rather than overriding `mapEventToState`, cubits can directly `emit` new states.

 ![Cubit Flow](https://raw.githubusercontent.com/felangel/bloc/master/docs/assets/cubit_flow.png)